10 Jaw-Dropping Statistics About Thanksgiving Food

 Eventually, however, the big meaty bird became a staple of the modern Thanksgiving dinner — along with sides dishes like mashed sweet potatoes, cranberry sauce, and string beans, and desserts like pumpkin and pecan pies.
 And for that, we are very thankful!

-The number of turkeys raised in the United States in 2011.
-That's up 2 per cent from the number raised in 2010.
+The number of turkeys expected to be raised in the United States in 2010.
+That's down 2 per cent from the number raised during 2009.

-The value of all pumpkins produced by major pumpkin-producing states in 2010, up from $103 million in 2009.
+The value of all pumpkins produced by major pumpkin-producing states in 2009.

-The nation's forecasted tart cherry production for 2011.
-That's up 40 per cent from the 2010 production.
+The nation's forecasted tart cherry production for 2010.
+That's 46 per cent below 2009's forecasted total.

-The largest producing state, Michigan, expects to produce 210 million pounds of cherries this year.

 Business Insider Emails & Alerts